devsecfranklin/1337-Noms-The-Hacker-Cookbook/DESSERTS/keto_marbled_turtle_cheesecake.md

  minutes.
 3. Gently add one egg at a time, mixing for about 1 minute in between each egg.
-4. separate out 1 -- 1 1/2 Cups of the filling into a separate bowl and
- add 2 Tbsp of Cocoa baking powder, mixing for about 1 minute.
+4. separate out 1 to 1 1/2 Cups of the filling into a separate bowl and add 2 Tbsp of Cocoa baking powder, mixing for about 1 minute.
 5. Pour the regular mix into the springform pan.
 Add the chocolate mix in portions around the pan.
 Use a butter knife to carefully swirl the chocolate mix through the regular mix to create a marbled effect.
-6. Bake for 40 -- 45 minutes, or until it is puffy and golden around the edges.
+6. Bake for 40 to 45 minutes, or until it is puffy and golden around the edges.
 7. Run a knife around the inside of the rim to loosen the cake, but let it cool for a while before removing the rim!